-The Internal Revenue Service (IRS) informed the Company by a letter dated March 4, 2004 that the Plan and related trust were designed in accordance with the applicable provisions of the IRC.
+The Internal Revenue Service ("IRS") informed the Company by a letter dated March 4, 2004, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC.
 The Plan has been amended and restated since receiving the letter; however, the plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
-Therefore, the plan administrator believes that the Plan was qualified and the related trust was tax-exempt as of December 31, 2003 and 2002, except as discussed below.
+Therefore, the plan administrator believes that the Plan was qualified and the related trust was tax-exempt as of December 31, 2004 and 2003.

-In 2003, the Company submitted a filing under a voluntary correctional porgram with the IRS to correct certain transactions of the Plan.
+In 2003, the Company submitted a filing under a voluntary correctional program with the IRS to correct certain transactions of the Plan.
 On June 17, 2003, the IRS approved the Company's proposed method of correction and executed their Compliance Statement.
 The Company has corrected these matters and made necessary modifications to their administrative procedures as required by the Compliance Statement.
 Accordingly, the impact of these actions has been properly reflected in the Plan's financial statements as of December 31, 2003.